The Quest for Efficient Reasoning: A Data-Centric Benchmark to CoT Distillation: Experiment Result Analysis

 \subsubsection{Effect of Data Volume}

-We investigate the relationship between the volume of seed data used for distillation and the resulting student model performance, referencing Table~\ref{tab:6} for the textual reasoning task with Gemini-1.5-Pro as the teacher and Reverse augmentation, and Figure~\ref{fig:bar} for agentic and visual tasks with Claude 3.5 as the teacher and Vanilla CoT.
+We investigate the relationship between the volume of seed data used for distillation and the resulting student model performance, referencing Table~\ref{tab:6} for the textual reasoning task with Gemini-1.5-Pro as the teacher and Reverse augmentation, and Figure~\ref{fig:bar} for agentic and visual tasks with Claude 3.5 as the teacher and CoT.

-\textbf{Q9.
+\textbf{Q7.
 How does increasing the percentage of seed data generally impact student model performance for Vanilla CoT and Reverse on textual tasks?
 How do these two methods compare?} On textual tasks, increasing seed data for Vanilla CoT does not consistently yield linear performance improvements.
 For Llama-3.1-8B, Vanilla CoT performance peaks at $50\%$ seed data, then declines.
 Mistral with Vanilla Cot shows a similar non-linear trend, peaking earlier at $25\%$.
 This suggests that additional raw teacher traces might introduce noise or less informative examples beyond an optimal point, potentially hindering learning.
 In contrast, Reverse augmentation generally shows more consistent benefits with increased data.
 For both models, Reverse results in better performance at higher data volumes.
-This indicates that the richer signal from Reverse is more effectively leveraged as data volume increases.
-Furthermore, Reverse generally outperforms Vanilla CoT for textual reasoning, particularly as more seed data becomes available.
-This suggests that the benefits of sophisticated augmentation like Reverse become more pronounced with larger datasets.

-\textbf{Q10.
-Does the "more data always leads to better results" scaling law hold true across these experiments?} The traditional scaling law does not universally hold in our experiments.
+This indicates that the richer signal from Reverse is more effectively leveraged as data volume increases. \textbf{Q8.
+Does the ``more data always leads to better results" scaling law hold true across these experiments?} The traditional scaling law does not universally hold in our experiments.
 This is particularly evident for Vanilla CoT on textual tasks, where performance can degrade with excessive data.
 However, more data tends to be beneficial up to the tested volumes for more sophisticated augmentations like Reverse on textual data, and generally for agentic tasks.
-In our setup, performance seems to plateau quickly for visual tasks with increasing data volume.